BayMax0916/BayMax0916.github.io/_pages/about.md

 # 🔥 News

+- *2025.09*: &nbsp;🎉🎉 I am greatly honored to receive the National Scholarship!
 - *2025.09*: &nbsp;🎉🎉One paper (first author) on multitarget microwave cardiogram sensing using 4-D beamforming technique based on a K-Band short-range end-to-end 4T8R sparse MIMO FMCW radar system is accepted by T-MTT!
 - *2025.08*: &nbsp;🎉🎉Three papers (one as the first author) on gesture recognition based on 4D sparse MIMO systems, apnea monitoring, and heart rate monitoring have been accepted by APMC2025, respectively!
 - *2025.08*: &nbsp;🎉🎉 I am greatly honored to won the 2nd prize in the Graduate Academic Innovation Competition organized by the National Electromagnetic Field and Wireless Technology Virtual Teaching and Research Office!